Fun Things to Know About the Waitomo Caves

 Sure, the Waitomo Caves look impressive with their crazy rock formations and grottos of glowworms, but their history, discovery and inhabitants mean that there’s a lot more to the Waitomo Caves than meets the eye.
 This super-popular New Zealand attraction is definitely worth getting to know more about.
 With that in mind, we have put together this list of fascinating facts about the Waitomo Caves!

 Seeing the caves is half the fun, (check out all these things you can do in the Waitomo Caves), but learning a little more about the caves will give you a richer experience.
-And by the way, make sure you check out our Waitomo – Guide for Backpackers for things to do in Waitomo both in and above the ground.
+And by the way, make sure you check out The Complete Guide to Waitomo for things to do in Waitomo both in and above the ground.

 … But they do glow!
 The New Zealand glowworms that reside inside the Waitomo Caves are actually a species of gnat called Arachnocampa Luminosa.
 When you see them glowing then are in their larval stage where they can be better described as a maggot rather than a worm.